evenorog/undo/README.md

 [![Crates.io](https://img.shields.io/crates/v/undo.svg)](https://crates.io/crates/undo)
 [![Docs](https://docs.rs/undo/badge.svg)](https://docs.rs/undo)

-Provides undo-redo functionality with dynamic dispatch and automatic command merging.
+Provides simple undo-redo functionality with dynamic dispatch.

 It is an implementation of the command pattern, where all modifications are done by creating objects of commands that applies the modifications.
 All commands knows